 Being scared of labor actually makes the process worse.
 Want to know how to get over the fear of childbirth with a few tips from a 2-time natural birth mama.

-saddens infuriates me the way media portrays childbirth.
-And, obstetricians don’t really aide in exuding confidence in women’s abilities to grow and birth their babies.
+saddens infuriates me the way the media portrays childbirth.
+And, obstetricians don’t really aid in exuding confidence in women’s abilities to grow and birth their babies.
 I can’t understand why that is, but I can understand why you’re scared of labor.

 What television show or movie ever shows a laboring woman calmly going to the hospital?
-I can’t think of a scene that doesn’t depict panic, pain, and a rush to the hospital.
+I can’t think of many scenes that doesn’t depict panic, pain, and a rush to the hospital.
 You usually see the woman screaming about her water breaking.
 Then, she’s rushing to the hospital in agony.
 And she’s yelling until she’s pushed the baby out.

 Your doctor has a wide variety of reasons why he or she needs to check on your baby and you during the entire process.
 I can’t remember one time my own OB saying anything to try to give me confidence in my own pregnancy and childbirth.
 We’re treated as though pregnancy and childbirth are an illness to be managed.
 Luckily, I knew better.
 I knew that there were far too many women in the world having babies to think that nature doesn’t have a plan for it all.

 Mothers, especially first-time moms, usually find themselves afraid of labor.
 Why?

-- Media portrays a sense of urgency, panic, and pain.
+- The media portrays a sense of urgency, panic, and pain.

 - Doctors want to manage the process as though pregnancy, labor, and delivery are an illness.